Orangeprint-git/TF2-Workflow-Tools/README.md

 _______________________________________________________________________________________________

 **BASEgen. ( RENCOPY FROM BASE)**
-  - Used to rename copy a base file any number of times.
+  - Used to rename and copy from base.vtf file any number of times.
     - To be added:
       - <sub>Generate VMT</sub>
       - <sub>Generate VMT for borders with _border tag</sub>